brikis98/yevgeniy-brikman-homepage/_posts/2021-06-08-the-witch-elm.md

 - Great characters.
 Each one feels like a real, distinct, full person.

 - The detectives are awesome.
-The way they ask questions is so subtle and low key, that you might almost miss the brilliance.
+The way they ask questions is so subtle and low-key, that you might almost miss the brilliance.
 It felt more genuine and effective than what you see in most mystery stories.

 - Some truly moving passages.
 Watching Hugo struggle with a terminal illness feels genuinely tragic.
 The discussions of friendship and family are powerful.